marionettejs/backbone.marionette/docs/marionette.application.module.md

 ```

 Note the use of an object literal instead of just a function to define
-the module, and the presence of the `startWithApp` attribute, to tell it
+the module, and the presence of the `startWithParent` attribute, to tell it
 not to start with the application.

 Then to start the module, the module's `start` method is manually called.